quark-zju/sndcat/README.md

     # device recording what others said.
     sndcat -i dev(5) -i dev(7) -o opus(conf.opus)

+Keep an output device busy by writing silent samples.
+This prevents the device from entering a "paused" state that will make loopback recording hanging.

+    sndcat -i silence() -o dev(6)

 ### Input

 Use `-i` to specify input streams.